 1907 The Gay White Way, a musical revue whose title meant something quite different in that innocent era, opens at the Casino Theatre for a then-healthy run of 105 performances.
 Blanche Ring and Katherine Bell are featured.

 1948 Love Life, one of the more interesting musical experiments of the postwar years, opens at the 46th Street Theatre.
 Billed as "A Vaudeville," it contains sketches about love stretching from the 18th century to the present.
-Lots of talent involved: music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, starring Nanette Fabray and Ray Middleton.
+Lots of talent is involved: music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, starring Nanette Fabray and Ray Middleton.
 It runs 252 performances.

 1982 The Winter Garden Theatre hosts the opening of what will become one of the most successful musicals in the history of Broadway, Cats.
 Andrew Lloyd Webber's rendition of the T.S.
-Eliot collection of poems, "Old Possum's Book of Practical Cats," boasts advance sales of $6.2 million before it even opens.
+Eliot collection of poems, Old Possum's Book of Practical Cats, boasts advance sales of $6.2 million before it even opens.
 The show has sound and special effects galore, no dialogue, and a diva in the making, Betty Buckley, singing its most memorable tune, "Memory."
-Cats will win seven Tony awards and play in more than 250 cities around the world.
-By the time it closes on Sept.
-10, 2000, Cats will have played 7485 performances, far outpacing previous long-run champ, A Chorus Line.
+Cats wins seven Tony Awards and plays in more than 250 cities around the world.
+By the time it closes on September 10, 2000, the production has played 7,485 performances, far outpacing previous long-run champ, A Chorus Line.

 2004 Hildy Parks, 78, the producer, writer, actress and model who collaborated with husband Alexander H. Cohen to produce The Tony Awards for two decades, dies today due to complications from a recent stroke.